 This mission to give Black women the support they need to create the next billion-dollar tech company shouldn’t be radical.

 Hackathons are not only fantastic opportunities to inspire and pioneer new ideas – they’re also great opportunities to connect with recruiters.

 “You have a limited amount of time to catch a recruiter or hiring manager’s eye – use it wisely.”

 by Amma Marfo

 The introverted brain thrives on the opportunity to dive deep into a topic.
-Take advantage of opportunities like writing cover letters or creating portfolios to do just that.
+Take advantage of that.

 by Paula T. Edgar

 Oftentimes, all it takes to elevate someone is using whatever power you have to speak up on their behalf.
 And sometimes you have to break the rules.